kennethdenaga/communityps/README.md

-This program is all about listing
+This is my repository is for the BossKen web application project!